Androidacy/WebviewManager-Module/README.md

 ## ETAs/ Versions

 This module downloads the latest browser and/or webview APK every time it is flashed.
-We will otherwise update when We have time.
+We will otherwise update as we see fit.
-At any time the latest alpha if available can be downloaded by zipping the master branch of the upstream repository, although you should wait for us to do a release on [the filehost](https://dl.androidacy.com}), click on magisk modules then bromitewebview
+At any time the latest alpha if available can be downloaded by zipping the master branch of the upstream repository, although you should wait for us to do a release on [the filehost](https://dl.androidacy.com/?utm_source=WebviewManager), click on magisk modules then bromitewebview

 In addition, there may be third party ways to update any apps that can be installed with the module.
 We do not endorse nor did we create these ways!